mattConn/gh-test/src/copy/home.md

 ## Hello

-I'm a software developer with a BS in Communications pursuing a BS in Computer Science.
+I'm a web developer with a BS in Communications pursuing a BS in Computer Science.

 Previously, I worked as a web developer for The Charles NYC.